-We all lose hair so it is not strange to wonder how much hair loss is normal.
+We all lose hair so it’s not strange to wonder how much hair loss is normal.
 On average, men and women shed about 50-100 strands of hair every day, according to the American Academy of Dermatology.
-This is normal hair shedding and means that the hair strand has gone through the entire growth cycle, the hair follicle shrinks and detaches from the dermal papilla.
+This is normal hair shedding and means that the hair strand has gone through the entire growth cycle, with the hair follicle shrinking and detaching from the dermal papilla.
 A new hair strand normally follows.

-If your hair is shedding more than average, then that may be an indication of excessive hair shedding or telogen effluvium.
+If your hair is shedding more than average, it may be an indication of excessive hair shedding: telogen effluvium.
 Telogen effluvium happens when there is a decline of new hair growth due to an increase of dormant hair follicles in the resting phase, which is known as telogen.

 Excessive hair shedding can be caused by a stressful event such as weight loss, giving birth, an illness with high fever, emotional stress, physical trauma, prescription medications, and nutritional deficiency.
 During this time, the hair grows thinner and finer.
 The good thing is that telogen effluvium is temporary, and when treated, the hair stops shedding and returns to normal fullness.

-Hair loss is much worse.
-This occurs when a follicle exits the cycle of hair growth and shedding or when the hair follicle is destroyed.
+Hair loss is more concerning.
+This occurs when a follicle exits the cycle of hair growth and shedding, or when the hair follicle is destroyed.
 This form of hair loss is called anagen effluvium.
 Hair loss is characterized by thinning hair and miniaturization (when hair becomes thin, short, brittle and weak), then baldness.
-If not treated, the hair will not grow.
+If not proactively treated, the hair may not grow.